Service Guides & FAQs

 Nope!
 Thankfully we live in a climate where it rains often enough that we don’t have to worry about dust or pollen build-up on the panels.
 We also don’t recommend cleaning snow off your array.
 Because the panels are black and glass, they act like a metal roof or car windshield and the snow will typically melt and slide off all at once after a few hours.
 We take regional snow coverage into account when we size your array, so even if you lose a few days of production every winter to snow, you should still be hitting your annual clean energy goals.

-We have a whole article about solar panels in the winter; you can read it here!
+We have a whole article about solar panels in the winter.
+You can read it here: Snow on solar panels.

 Do I need to clean dust or pollen from my panels?

 Clean solar panels help ensure your solar project generate optimal electricity.
-REC and Q CELL panels are designed for minimal maintenance, however dust, pollen, leaves, and other particles can find their way onto the panel surfaces.
+Silfab and QCELL panels are designed for minimal maintenance, however dust, pollen, leaves, and other particles can find their way onto the panel surfaces.
 We do our best to install our solar projects at sufficient angles, so that regular levels of rainfall should clean panels naturally without requiring intervention.

 If pollen or dust lingers for several days, you can use a hose to gently spray down your panels to help wash away the debris.
-We don't recommend trying to clean your panels using chemicals, sharp objects or abrasive cloths as you might harm the surface.
+We don't recommend trying to clean your panels using chemicals, sharp objects or abrasive cloths as you might harm the surface and possibly void the manufacturer warranty.
 Always be safe and don't lean on or apply pressure to your panels as this can cause damage to them.

 If you need to clean your panels, keep the following in mind: